mcelhennyi/libMavConn-Standalone/README.md

 Simply run the `build.sh` script to get the shared object and headers (mavlink and mavconn).

 ### Note
-If you want to use a newer version of mavlink or mavlink conn (from mavros) first update those submodules to the desired branch, then run the script to generate the files.
+If you want to use a newer version of mavconn you will need to pull into the current version the new branch, and fix any merge errors.
+For a new mavlink message set, you simply need to checkout the new version and run the script again.